CopernicaMarketingSoftware/AMQP-CPP/README.md

      *  and only make "write()" or "read()" system calls when it knows in advance
      *  that these calls will not block.
 To register a filedescriptor in the
      *  event loop, it calls this "monitor()" method with a filedescriptor and
-     *  flags telling whether the filedescriptor should be checked for reaability
+     *  flags telling whether the filedescriptor should be checked for readability
      *  or writability.
      *
      *  @param  connection      The connection that wants to interact with the event loop